 Nursing care is focused on the assessment, diagnosis, planning, treatment and evaluation of patients requiring intensive, preoperative and post-operative surgical care with emphasis on vascular and neuro surgery.
 Nursing activities include hemodynamic (arterial, central venous pressure, pulmonary artery pressures, intra-abdominal pressures, arterial/venous oxygenation, and capnography) monitoring, fluid and electrolyte monitoring, vasoactive and inotropic therapy, respiratory management in both the mechanically-ventilated and spontaneously-breathing patient, massive volume resuscitation, postoperative recovery, specialized wound care, nutritional therapy, medication management, and comfort/sedation measures as indicated.
 Patient and family education and emotional support related to the patient’s condition and treatment is an essential element in the nursing care provided.
 Family engagement is highly encouraged during interdisciplinary patient rounds.
 Additional unit requirements for registered nurses include competencies in temporary epicardial pacing, PA catheter removal, pleural chest tube removal, CRRT.

 Health Care Team

 Additional staffing needs are met on Unit 46 as described in the Hospital Plan for Nursing Care.
-The Nurse Manager or designee, in accordance with the Hospital Plan for Nursing Care and nursing policy, determines the need for extra shifts/overtime.
+The need for extra shifts/overtime is determined by the Nurse Manager or designee, in accordance with the Hospital Plan for Nursing Care.

-Requests for Scheduled Time Off (STO) will be reviewed on a case-by-case basis and will take into account the staffing needs of the unit.
+Requests for scheduled time off (STO) will be reviewed on a case by case basis and will take into account the staffing needs of the unit.
 Requests are granted only if minimum staffing numbers are maintained with coverage that does not incur overtime.

 Explore our available position on the UF Health Shands Careers website.